Health insurance enrollment

 Please be sure to bring the following documents:

-Premium rates vary based on plan chosen, income and household size and Advanced Premium Tax Credits and/or Cost Sharing Reductions you may be eligible for.
+- Premium rates vary based on the plan chosen, income and household size and Advanced Premium Tax Credits and/or Cost Sharing Reductions you may be eligible for.

-There is a penalty for individuals not enrolled into a health insurance program.
-Penalty for 2014 is $95 or 1% of gross taxable income, whichever is greater, per uninsured individual.
-Penalty for 2015 is $295 or 2% of gross taxable income, whichever is greater, per uninsured individual.
+- There is a penalty for individuals not enrolled in a health insurance program.
+The penalty for 2014 is $95 or 1% of gross taxable income, whichever is greater, per uninsured individual.
+The penalty for 2015 is $295 or 2% of gross taxable income, whichever is greater, per uninsured individual.

-You can apply for an exemption to the mandate by calling New York State of Health Mareketplace at (855) 355-5777 or when you do your taxes.
+- You can apply for an exemption to the mandate by calling New York State of Health Marketplace at (855) 355-5777 or when you do your taxes.

 This program is for uninsured pregnant women and adolescents residing in New York state.

 - May be eligible regardless of immigration status.

 - Eligibility is based on household size and income.